ArwaHelemestekawe/ML-Algorithms-Implementation/README.md

 ## 🚀 Project Overview

 This repository contains pure Python implementations of various machine learning algorithms.
-Each implementation includes detailed documentation, mathematical explanations, and example usage to help understand the underlying concepts.
+Each implementation includes detailed documentation and mathematical explanations to help understand the underlying concepts.

 ## 📂 Repository Structure
 ```